aerian-studios/aerian-site-rebuild/.github/PULL_REQUEST_TEMPLATE.md

 ---

-**Ensure each of these tasks is complete before opening the PR**
+**Ensure each of these tasks is complete before merging**

-Use component name as PR title and request code review before merging
+Use component name as PR title and request code review before merging.
+You can open a PR and request review for an incomplete component if you'd like.

 -   [ ] Component created
 -   [ ] Styles written